-Most short-term accommodation in New Zealand comes with Wi-Fi you can use to access the internet - but not all.
+Most short-term accommodation in New Zealand comes with Wi-Fi that you can use to access the internet - but not all.
 Make sure you check before you make a booking.

-New Zealand’s radio industry operates a ‘frequency finder’ you can use to find radio stations in your area.
+New Zealand’s radio industry operates a ‘frequency finder’ that you can use to find radio stations in your area.

 There are major news bulletins on TV at 5:30pm, 6pm and 7pm.
 Check the Freeview schedule for details.